ImagingLectures/Quantitative-Big-Imaging-2021/Projects/Presentations.md

   - Results: Key findings

 ## Other information
-- Upload your slides after presentation to switch drive.
+- Upload your slides after presentation to switch drive folder ProjectPresentations/Final.
 It should be clear from the file name who uploaded the file.
 - The presenation can be used as starting point for the exam.
 Please tell me if you want to use this option before July 1st.